Jaredslocker21/yourcommunity/README.md

 **404 Message**

-As a developer, I need to implement a 404 error page to redirect users to
+As a developer, I need to implement a 404 error messages to redirect users to

 The 404 message will allow the user to easily understand what is occuring.
-This covers:
+This covers: The occurances happen in the pages below.

 * Member Detail
 * Delete Member